-The ‘Queen Charlotte Vale Creek Royal Rehabilitation Treatment Project’ is in full swing with the installation of over 900m of wildlife friendly rural fencing along the South Bathurst and Gormans Hill sides of Queen Charlotte Vale Creek, significant weed control works targeting invasive riparian species such as Willow, Blackberry, Poplar and African Boxthorn, and the planting of native riparian species by community volunteers.
+The ‘Queen Charlotte's Vale Creek Royal Rehabilitation Treatment Project’ was completed in May 2023, with the final stages of the contractor revegetation maintenance works being carried out along this important urban water and tributary of the Macquarie Wambuul River.
+The NSW Environmental Trust-funded project has seen the installation of over 900m of wildlife friendly rural fencing along the South Bathurst and Gormans Hill sides of Queen Charlotte's Vale Creek, significant weed control works across 1.5 hectares targeting invasive riparian species such as Willow, Blackberry, Poplar and African Boxthorn, and the planting of 2,500 native tree, shrubs and groundcovers.

-Throughout Summer, extensive woody weed control works were undertaken along the creek with a focus on invasive riparian species including Willow, Blackberry, Poplar and African Boxthorn.
+From October through to April, extensive woody weed control works have undertaken along the creek with a focus on invasive riparian species including Willow, Blackberry, Poplar and African Boxthorn.

-Due to the sensitive nature of the site and its location 1km upstream from the junction with the Macquarie Wambuul River, best practice methods for weed control along waterways has been used with cut stump application and stem injection methods being applied to woody weeds, and mature poplars being retained until such time that the revegetation has matured ensuring creek bank stability and temporary habitat for native wildlife that do currently utilise the site in particular native bird species.
+Due to the sensitive nature of the site and its location 1km upstream from the junction with the Wambuul Macquarie River, best practice methods for weed control along waterways has been used with cut stump application and stem injection methods being applied to woody weeds, and mature poplars being retained until such time that the revegetation has matured ensuring creek bank stability and providing temporary habitat for native wildlife including a resident breeding pair on Nankeen Kestral (Falco cenchroides) and Sacred Kingfisher (Todiramphus sanctus).

-The eve of Autumn equinox saw the start of Community and Schools Planting Days for the project, coinciding with cooler conditions and good rainfall experienced across the Bathurst region.
-Adults and kids alike have been helping to plant native trees, shrubs and grasses along the banks of Queen Charlotte Vale Creek.
-Once mature this native riparian (waterway) vegetation will provide important habitat for local wildlife increasing biodiversity and improve the health of this very important waterway.
+As part of the community and schools engagement for this project, 323 community and school volunteers have helped to plant 1,300 native trees, shrubs and grasses along the banks of Queen Charlotte's Vale Creek contributing close to 700 volunteer hours to the project.
+The project has seen a further 1,500 native trees, shrubs and grasses planted by a local environmental conservation contratcor across 1.5 hectares or 900m of Queen Charlotte's Vale Creek.
+Once mature this native riparian (waterway) vegetation will provide important habitat for local wildlife increasing biodiversity and improving the health of this important urban waterway.

 To learn more about the project download the Queen Charlotte Vale Creek Royal Rehabilitation Treatment Project Factsheet here.